 Prior to a new student's arrival in the fall, parents should contact the Academic Dean, Nathan Costa, at email@example.com, if any previous learning differences have been identified for their child and should submit any relevant evaluations.

-Testing for learning differences may be recommended to help the child learn more about his/her learning style, strengths, and weaknesses.
+Testing for learning differences may be recommended over the course of a school year to help a child learn more about his/her learning style, strengths, and weaknesses.
 Testing reports also will provide recommendations to the School.

-These recommendations will be reviewed by the Academic Dean and by members of the Learning Differences Group, composed of the Director of Wellness, Testing Coordinator, and the Organizational Coach, to help guide teachers.
-The School's consulting educational psychologist may review the evaluation and offer guidance as to how and whether the requests for accommodations may be implemented by the School.
+These recommendations will be reviewed by the Academic Dean and by members of the Academic Support Group, composed of Associate Academic Dean Tom Fritz, the Director of Wellness, Testing Coordinator, consulting educational psychologist and organizational coach.
+This group will offer guidance as to how and whether the requests for accommodations may be implemented by the School.

 Instructions regarding the evaluation and approved accommodations will be provided by the Academic Dean to all faculty who teach or advise the student.